 This unsecured form of credit could give you debt consolidation options for one monthly payment.
 This method will likely work out much better if you have a decent credit score, though, as the terms of these types of loans vary a great deal.

 While you likely won’t have to pay as many fees, borrowing from loved ones can work as potential debt consolidation options for you.
 However, it can add a lot of strain to a relationship if repayment doesn’t occur as expected or the lender winds up in financial trouble down the road.
 If you do choose this route, be sure you set up a contract that includes an appropriate amount of interest and make all payments on time.

 Get a 401K or Life Insurance Policy Loan

 With both these debt consolidation options, you’re borrowing money that is already yours.
 The big caveat is that that money was intended for your future or your loved ones’ security.
 401K loans will require that you pay back what you borrowed, possibly with interest, but a loan on your life insurance doesn’t always require repayment.
 The money is simply taken out of the amount of money your family will receive when you pass on.

 Transfer Credit Card Balances

-If you have access to a credit card balance large enough and your cards will allow it, you can transfer credit card balances to one card, ideally one with a lower interest rate, to consolidate your debt into one monthly payment.
+If you have access to a credit card balance large enough and your cards will allow it, you can transfer credit card balances to one card, ideally one with a lower interest rate, turning it into one monthly payment, as other debt consolidation options your debt.
 However, be wary of low introductory interest rates and be sure you pay off the balance before your interest rate goes up if you opt to get a card with a low introductory rate.
 Another potential downside is that you may have to pay transfer fees to do this.